AndriesDeKock/Token-Generator-Validator-Repo/README.md

 # Token-Generator-Validator-Repo

-Generates and or validates HMAC Authentication
+Generates and or validates HMAC Authentication Token